 Once you have an inventory, you can determine which items you’ll need to access, which need to be closed and what, if any, personal data needs to be deleted.
 Make note of user names, passwords, or passcodes.

 - File for life insurance benefits.
 Most insurers will pay out a death benefit within a week or so of receiving a copy of the deceased’s death certificate.
 In most cases, they’ll place it in an account earning a nominal amount of interest, which will allow you to focus elsewhere for the time being.
+But eventually you’ll want to transfer that money to your investment or bank accounts.

 If you cannot find the insurance policies, MIB Solutions, an insurance membership corporation (www.mib.com), will help you find it for a fee.
 Alternatively, the American Council of Life Insurers (www.acli.com) offers tips on finding a missing policy.

-You should also talk to the human resources department about health insurance benefits, if you were enrolled through the deceased’s employer.
+You should also talk to the human resource department about health insurance benefits, if you were enrolled through the deceased’s employer.
 At a minimum, spouses may be able to retain the coverage for up to 36 months through COBRA.

 - Check your cash reserves.
 Between funeral costs and a host of other unexpected expenses—you can find that you’re burning through cash more quickly than you anticipated, so it’s a good idea to make sure you have a bit more in your cash reserves than normal.
 Six-to-eight months of living expenses should be sufficient to buy you the time you need to get your legs under you.